julesfowler/python-novice-astro/_episodes/01-numpy.md

 Comments allow programmers to leave explanatory notes for other programmers or their future selves.

-We don't actually need to store the row in a variable of its own.
+We don't actually need to store the column in a variable of its own.
 Instead, we can combine the selection and the function call:

 ~~~